swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 >
 > > ## Solution
 > >
-> > An alternative solution for this particular problem is to
+> > An alternative way to achieve the same result is to use Numpy's
-> > delete the second column of A.
+> > delete function to remove the second column of A.
 > >
 > > ~~~
 > > D = numpy.delete(A, 1, 1)